RikAllen/nncf_pytorch/docs/compression_algorithms/Quantization.md

     // Determines how should the additional quantization operations be exported into the ONNX format.
 Set this to false for export to OpenVINO-supported FakeQuantize ONNX, or to true for export to ONNX standard QuantizeLinear-DequantizeLinear node pairs (8-bit quantization only in the latter case).
 Default: false
     "export_to_onnx_standard_ops": false
+    //By default, block floating point mode does not export fakeQuantisationBfp nodes to onnx since they are not required.
+This enables for debug
+    "export_to_onnx_block_floating_point": false
 }
 ```